 1. Tell Your Partner

 Let your partner know that you are pregnant!
-While you may want to hold off on making a pregnancy announcement through social media, you can still let your partner know in a fun way!
+While you may want to hold off on making a pregnancy announcement through social media, there are still some cute ways to tell your husband you’re pregnant!

 One way to tell your partner the news is to send him on a scavenger hunt looking for clues.
 Our pregnancy announcement scavenger hunt is a free printable that will have him solve riddles until he finds out he is going to be a dad!